MX Linux: MX Tools

+MX Boot Repair

+MX Boot Repair addresses bootloader issues, supporting both BIOS (legacy) and UEFI systems by reinstalling GRUB or regenerating the Grub configuration file.
+Launched from a live USB session, it offers options to repair GRUB on the installed system, detect operating systems.

+MX Boot Options

+Allows installing GRUB themes and updating boot menus for simpler startup customization and handles a common UEFI boot failure like Windows overtaking Grub in boot menu.

 A few tools exist in special cases.
 Live-USB Kernel Updater and Remaster Control Center are stand-alone tools.
 Eject USB is a stand-alone tool in Fluxbox and Xfce.

 A particularly popular one is MX-snapshot, a GUI tool to remaster a live session or installation into a single .ISO file.
 The "cloned" image is bootable from a disk or USB flash drive, maintaining all settings, allowing an installation to be completely backed up, and/or distributed with minimal administrative effort, since an advanced method of copying the file system developed by antiX Linux uses bind-mounts to perform the "heavy lifting".

 Live vs installed

 MX Linux can be installed or run "Live" (running from USB), unlike a Windows boot USB.
 Windows can only be installed (no live option).
 When booted from a USB, you can continue running 'Live' without being prompted to install MX Linux.
 This Live environment gives you a fully functional desktop experience.
-MX Linux accomplishes this by way of a runtime inherited from antiX to give a fast read-write live boot media.
+MX Linux accomplishes this by way of a runtime inherited from antiX to offer read-write live boot media.
 This can be coupled with a persistent live USB setup to save any changes to settings and new program additions.

 As of November 9, 2025, there are a total of 106 MX Linux repository download mirrors worldwide in operation.
 The MX Linux operated repos almost always are in sync without error.
 They are: United States: Los Angeles (CA) & Salt Lake City (UT).
 Alblasserdam (Netherlands) and Milan (Italy).